jm379/blog/posts/1-extending-ruby.md

-Some of those issues can be mitigated by using a [FFI gem](https://github.com/ffi/ffi) where it can help in the case when multiple platforms are needed or lower the complexity in the codebase, because you can write your extension purely in Ruby.
+Some of those issues can be mitigated by using a [FFI gem](https://github.com/ffi/ffi) where it can help in the case when multiple platforms are needed or lower the complexity in the codebase, since you can write your extension purely in Ruby.

 ---